aws-samples/amazon-eks-security-immersion-day/content/6-network-security/1-network-policies/1-enable-nw-policy-support/index.en.md

 aws-node aws-eks-nodeagent
 ```

-Let us see how the configuration for the Network Polocy Agent container inside the `aws-node` DaemonSet looks like.
+Let us see how the configuration for the Network Policy Agent container inside the `aws-node` DaemonSet looks like.
 The output is truncated to highlight only relevant Info.

 ```bash
 kubectl get ds -n kube-system aws-node -oyaml